-1. This policy shall apply to construction site safety inspections only.
-2. Effective November 10, 1995, CSHO's shall, for each construction site where an inspection is initiated, determine whether or not there is project coordination by the general contractor, prime contractor, or other such legal entity (hereafter called the general contractor) that includes: - a.
+1. This policy will apply to construction site safety inspections only.
+2. Effective November 10, 1995, CSHOs will, for each construction site where an inspection is initiated, determine whether or not there is project coordination by the general contractor, prime contractor, or other such legal entity (hereafter called the general contractor) that includes: - a.
 An adequate and effective safety and health program/plan that meets the guidelines set forth below, and - b.
 A designated competent person responsible for, and capable of, implementing the program/plan site-wide.
-3. If both conditions a and b are met, the CSHO shall initiate a focused inspection pursuant to the following guidelines.
-If either condition is not met, CSHO shall proceed with a comprehensive inspection.
+3. If either condition a. or b. above is not met, the CSHO will proceed with a comprehensive inspection of the site.
+If both conditions a. and b. are met, the CSHO will initiate a focused inspection pursuant to the following guidelines.